Rector, Arkansas

-Rector is a city in southeast Clay County, Arkansas, United States.
+Rector is a city in southeastern Clay County, Arkansas, United States.
 The population was 1,977 at the 2010 census.

 History

 Rector is named after Governor Henry Massey Rector (1816–1899).

 In 1881 the Texas and St. Louis Railroad laid out the town of Rector about 2 mi to the south of an existing settlement named Scatterville, and the population of Scatterville gradually migrated to the new town.

 Geography

 Rector is located in southern Clay County along the southeastern edge of Crowley's Ridge.
 U.S. Route 49 passes through the city, leading northeast 13 mi to Piggott and southwest 7 mi to Marmaduke.
 In the southern part of the city, Arkansas Highway 90 (Main Street) intersects US 49.

 According to the United States Census Bureau, Rector has a total area of 3.5 km2, all land.

 Though a small portion of the town and surrounding area lies along Crowley’s Ridge, the majority of the town and surrounding land is flat and well-suited to farming.